dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/implement-api-gateways-with-ocelot.md

 Ocelot is basically a set of middlewares that you can apply in a specific order.

 Ocelot is designed to work with ASP.NET Core only.
-It targets .NET Core App 3.1 in version 14.0 and later, so it can only be used in ASP.NET Core applications.
-It's not suitable for .NET Framework applications.
+The latest version of the package targets `.NETCoreApp 3.1` and hence it is not suitable for .NET Framework applications.

 You install Ocelot and its dependencies in your ASP.NET Core project with [Ocelot's NuGet package](https://www.nuget.org/packages/Ocelot/), from Visual Studio.